Nowwell/orgmodsin/README.md

 Notes:
 include takes precedence over exclude, and if both are present exclude will be ignored.

-To specify a sandbox use the "--test" switch
+To specify a sandbox use the "--sandbox" switch

 ## Metadata Types
 [Salesforce Metadata Types](https://developer.salesforce.com/docs/atlas.en-us.api_meta.meta/api_meta/meta_types_list.htm)